silasfelinus/serendipity/docs/README.md

-# IvyChat
+# serendipity

-IvyChat is a simple and user-friendly chatbot application built using Python, Flask, and Gradio.
+serendipity is a simple and user-friendly chatbot application built using Python, Flask, and Gradio.
 This project aims to provide a seamless and engaging conversational experience for users.

 ## Table of Contents